Uljin–Samcheok Landings: Indoctrination attempt

 The DPRK prepared to take advantage of social instability, a product of South Korea's economic growth, and part in parcel to Park's rise to power in 1960–61.
-Kim Il-sung believed that local, less educated farmers who lived in separation from this new wealth according to traditional, often superstitious lifestyles embodied ripe targets who could easily be indoctrinated according to Juche.
+Kim believed that local, less educated farmers who lived in separation from this new wealth according to traditional, often superstitious lifestyles embodied ripe targets who could easily be indoctrinated according to Juche.
 The North were also ready to portray the South Korean government as having sold out unification for capitalist resources and economic development, in order to win over their targets by keeping in line with the original concept of reunification.

-The DPRK commandos were expecting to be welcomed as the long-awaited North Korean liberators which led to the conception that indoctrinating South Korean villagers was a readily feasible task.
-In reality, their misinformation crashed the mission.
+The DPRK commandos were expecting to be welcomed as long-awaited liberators which led to the conception that indoctrinating South Korean villagers was a readily feasible task.
 In eight villages, the commandos appeared at daybreak in front of sleepy and confused villagers, dragging them to the local assembly hall to receive lectures and DPRK propaganda.
-However, the South Koreans were unready to cooperate as volunteers for the WPK.
+However, the South Koreans were unready to cooperate.
 Tempers quickly flared and violence broke out.
 However, amidst the general confusion, word slipped out towards the local police, who alerted the authorities of the invasion.

 Manhunt

-Upon detection, a total of 70,000 ROK forces launched a large-scale search and destroy operation to apprehend the DPRK commandos.
-These forces arrived by air, land, and sea.
-Among those deployed were the U.S. 6th Combat Aviation Platoon summoned by the newly erected U.S.-ROK Operational Planning Staff, who worked alongside ROK operated Bell UH-1 Iroquois helicopters.
-The allied counter-infiltration manhunt consisted of thousands of Park's newly created Home Defense Reserves, the 26th Rear Area Security Division, one Republic of Korea Marine Corps battalion, and various police companies stationed close to the conflict area.
-In two weeks time, a majority of the commandos were captured or killed, effectively neutralizing the mission.
-By December 26, President Park withdrew the counter-guerrilla alert, signaling the end of the Ulchin–Samcheok manhunt.
+Upon detection, a 70,000 man ROKA force launched a large-scale operation to apprehend the DPRK commandos.
+These forces arrived by air, land and sea.
+Among those deployed were the U.S. 6th Combat Aviation Platoon operating Bell UH-1 Iroquois helicopters summoned by the newly erected U.S.-ROK Operational Planning Staff.
+The allied counter-infiltration manhunt consisted of thousands of Park's newly created Home Defense Reserves, the 26th Rear Area Security Division, one Republic of Korea Marine Corps battalion and various police companies stationed nearby.
+Within two weeks, a majority of the commandos were captured or killed, effectively neutralizing the mission.
+By December 26, Park withdrew the counter-guerrilla alert, signaling the end of the manhunt.

 Casualties

-After the manhunt, the ROK announced that 110 DPRK commandos had been killed, while seven were captured.
+After the operation, the ROK announced that 110 DPRK commandos had been killed, while seven were captured.
 South Korea sustained 63 deaths, 23 of whom were civilians.
-The other South Koreans killed included army recruits, reserved police forces, and militiamen.
+The other South Koreans killed included army recruits, reserved police forces and militiamen.
 The U.S. military sustained three deaths and three wounded.

-One notable civilian casualty was 9-year-old Lee Seung-bok at his home in the Gybang Mountain.
-He was the second of four children of Lee Seok-woo and Joo Dae-ha.
+One notable civilian casualty was 9-year-old Lee Seung-bok at his home in the Gyebang Mountain.